Xexxa/serenityos-wiki/fonts.md

 ## General design guidelines

 ## Testing a script
-A good sample text for testing a script is the Universal Declaration of Human Rights (UDHR), there is 487 translations at https://unicode.org/udhr/ (unicode) that could be compared to the 530 translations available at https://www.ohchr.org/EN/UDHR/Pages/SearchByLang.aspx (pdf, html, sound).
+A good sample text for testing a script is the Universal Declaration of Human Rights (UDHR), there is 487 translations at <https://unicode.org/udhr/> (unicode), the sample could then if needed be compared to one of the 530 translations available at <https://www.ohchr.org/EN/UDHR/Pages/SearchByLang.aspx> (pdf, html, sound).

 ## Links